adobopunk/boomstyle/docs/Proving Grounds/proving-grounds-broadcast.md

 **Recommended Placement:**
 Position as necessary on an appropriate screen edge center or corner.
 Adjust placement to avoid HUD elements.

-If desired, animate the bug to slide into position from off screen when
+If desired, animate the bug to slide into position from off screen when switching to gameplay.

 <video autoplay loop muted playsinline>
   <source src="/src/assets/img/PG2025/PG_2025_Overlay_web.mp4" type="video/mp4">